-Pursuant to the requirements of the Securities Exchange Act of 1934, the registrant has duly caused this report to be signed on its behalf by the undersigned thereunto duly authorized.
+Pursuant to the requirements of Section 13 or 15(d) of the Securities Exchange Act of 1934, the Registrant has duly caused this report to be signed on its behalf by the undersigned, thereunto duly authorized.

-ANEBULO PHARMACEUTICALS, INC. Date: May 11, 2023 By: /s/ Simon Allen Simon Allen Chief Executive Officer (Principal Executive Officer) Date: May 11, 2023 By: /s/ Sandra Gardiner Sandra Gardiner Acting Chief Financial Officer (Principal Financial and Accounting Officer) 50
+ANEBULO PHARMACEUTICALS, INC.

+Date: September 22, 2023 By: /s/ Simon Allen

+Simon Allen Chief Executive Officer ( Principal Executive Officer )

+Date: September 22, 2023 By: /s/ Sandra Gardiner

+Sandra Gardiner

+Acting Chief Financial Officer

+(Principal Financial and Accounting Officer)